 You know what you rarely see on wedding gowns?
 SLEEVES!
 Sure, you can always find a nice bolero or lacy jacket to pair with your strapless dress to give the illusion of sleeves, but finding a gown with the sleeves already attached isn't always the easiest task.
 I've found seven inexpensive options that are pretty sweet, including the saucy knee-length number above that's just begging to be danced in.

-This is Offbeat Bride's archive of budget wedding posts.
+This is Offbeat Bride's archive of economical wedding posts.